CredibleMeds® Process for Assigning Risk

 Figure 6.
-Number of drugs on the QTdrugs lists from 2000-2016 in each of the four categories
+Number of drugs on the QTdrugs List from 2000-2016 in each of the four risk categories

-The lists can be searched by brand or generic name, sorted according to drug class, therapeutic use, etc and downloaded and printed.
+The list can be searched by brand or generic name, sorted according to drug class, therapeutic use, etc and downloaded and printed.

 - HILL AB.
 The environment and Disease: Association or causation?
 Proc R Soc Med 1965;58:295-300.